 Whether you are a clinical alcoholic or not, the false promise of alcohol and drugs will make you suffer like the damned.
 You would do almost anything for a swig or a needle-shot of escape.
 Nonetheless, neither food nor drink nor drugs – those musty horrors obtainable in your pigsty – offer you any consolation.

-Instead of schmoozing with familiar, competent and reasonably sane people under the constraints of civility and law, you face lost souls as filthy and miserable as your own.
+Instead of schmoozing with familiar, competent and reasonably sane people under the constraints of civility and law, you confront lost souls as filthy and miserable as your own.
 Instead of a coterie of friends and acquaintances nourished by mutual kindness, they are a bunch of smelly, brutish and vulgar compulsive-neurotics with whom you share nothing but misery motivated by petty spite and perfectly reasonable terror.

 This black morning offers endless upset and anxiety to you and your prized friends.
-You have become sly beasts by now, as superstitious as cannibals and feral-wary of every Other.
+You have become sly beasts, by now, as superstitious as cannibals and feral-wary of every Other.

-If you find some pocket of relative security, combat may be the last of your worries.
-You will be bullied by rear area slave-drivers handpicked for cruelty and determined to keep you cowed: brutes you would never party with by choice or trust in combat—for endless rounds of meaningless, filthy and exhausting chores.
+If you can find some pocket of relative security, combat may be the last of your worries.
+You will be bullied by rear area lifers handpicked for cruelty and determined to keep you cowed: brutes you would never party with by choice or trust in combat—for endless rounds of meaningless, filthy and exhausting chores.
 Their only response to your demand for dignity: reflexive insult, brutality and more perilous tasks.
 Their relative safety dictates your peril; their meager comfort, your misery.
-Imps lining the entranceway to Hell and goading the damned to their doom—their primary purpose is to drive you back into the firefight.
-Like other repressive institutions in peacetime, like cilia lining peristaltic intestines, they send wastes along their way after wringing all life from them.
+Imps lining the entryway to Hell and goading the damned to their doom—their primary purpose is to drive you back into the firefight.
+Like other repressive institutions in peacetime, like cilia lining peristaltic intestines, they flutter wastes along their way after wringing all life from them.

 “The ‘million dollar’ wound (as suffered by Hollywood heroes) is caused by a high velocity military bullet, undistorted and still encased in its metal skin, which passes straight through relatively elastic muscle tissue and out the other side, making a pencil-thin tunnel and leaving a star-shaped exit wound only about three-quarters of an inch across.
 However, the size of the tunnel caused by the bullet’s passage varies due to yawing.
 For roughly the first 6in of its journey the fully jacketed bullet continues point first, and this may well be enough to take it out the far side; but because the heavier base of the bullet still wants to be at the front, after that distance it begins to turn around or cartwheel.
 When this tumbling reaches 90° the bullet is traveling sideways, thus enlarging the tunnel to more than an inch across.
 By the time it has traveled through tissue for about 15in it is moving base first, and the tunnel resumes its original width.
 Irrespective of the distance traveled inside the body, however, a bullet which hits major bones may break up; the metal jacket and soft lead core may separate into irregular pieces, each of which travels on in unpredictable directions—as do the pieces of broken bone.
 In such cases, the exit wound may be up to 5in across.
 [Note: go measure that on the skin of your torso: a bleeding wound five inches around].
 Limb wounds which shatter the long bones can cause massive damage; particularly to the legs, where splintered bones threaten major blood vessels.
 Even a ‘clean’ penetration of the heart, liver of major blood vessels is usually fatal, and brain damage normally has devastating results even when the victim survives: …